Cananito/c_dev/README.md

 1. If there's no `build` directory, `mkdir build`.
 1. `cd build`.
 1. `cmake ..`.
 This will populate the build directory with a Makefile and compile_commands.json.
+1. Optionally to enable debugging, `cmake -DCMAKE_BUILD_TYPE=Debug ..`.
 1. `cmake --build .`.
 This will build the code.

+## Running Instructions

+1. Follow build instructions.
-1. Finally find the executable and run it.
+1. Find the executable and run it.
 Example: `./data_structures/queue/tests/queue_tests`

+## Clean Instructions

+1. `cd build`.
+1. Run `cmake --build . --target clean`

+## Debugging Instructions

+1. Follow build instructions.
+1. Find the executable and pass it to LLDB.
+Example: `lldb data_structures/queue/tests/queue_tests`

 ## clangd Set-Up